 To access the differentiation dynamics of de novo refilled IMs, the lung IMs and monocytes of IM-DTR mice treated with 50ng DT at three timepoints were collected, stained and sorted as described above.
 The lung IMs and monocytes were sorted from three groups of mice: group “DT12h” contains 5 IM-DTR mice which were treated with 50 ng DT 12 hours before sacrifice; group “DT24h” contains 5 IM-DTR mice which were treated with 50 ng DT 24 hours before sacrifice; group “DT48h” contains 5 IM-DTR mice which were treated with 50 ng DT 48 hours before sacrifice.
 Cells from each group were barcoded with different Biolegend anti-mouse Hastags before being pooled for library construction.

-For library preparation, approximately 3000 cells per sample (for “DT96h” and “No treatment”) or 20 000 cells (for pooled “DT12h”, “DT24h” and “DT48h” sample) were suspended in PBS with 0.04% BSA and loaded into the Chromium Controller, in which they were partitioned, their polyA RNAs captured and barcoded using Chromium Single Cell 3’ GEM, Library & Gel Bead Kit v3 (10X Genomics).The cDNA were amplified and libraries compatible with Illumina sequencers were generated using Chromium Single Cell 3’ GEM, Library & Gel Bead Kit v3 (10X Genomics).
-The libraries were sequenced on an Illumina NovaSeq sequencer on an SP100 cell flow (read1: 28 cycles; index: 8 cycles; read2: 80 cycles) at a depth of 50 000 reads per cell.
+For library preparation, approximately 3000 cells per sample (for “DT96h” and “No treatment”) or 20 000 cells (for pooled “DT12h”, “DT24h” and “DT48h” sample) were suspended in PBS with 0.04% BSA and loaded into the Chromium Controller with a Chromium Next GEM Chip G (10X Genomics), in which they were partitioned and their polyA RNAs captured and barcoded by Single Cell 3’ v3.1 Gel Beads (10X Genomics).
+The cDNA were amplified and libraries compatible with Illumina sequencers were generated using Chromium Next GEM Single Cell 3ʹ GEM, Library & Gel Bead Kit v3.1 (10X Genomics).
+The libraries were sequenced on an Illumina NovaSeq sequencer with NovaSeq S1 100 cycle kit (Read1: 28 cycles, read2: 76 cycles, index1: 10 cycles, index2: 10 cycles) at a depth of 50 000 reads per cell.

 The Cell Ranger (v3.0.2) application (10x Genomics) was then used to demultiplex the BCL files into FASTQ files (cellranger mkfastq), to perform alignment (to Cell Ranger human genome references 3.0.2 GRCm38/build 97), filtering, UMI counting and to produce gene-barcode matrices (cellranger count).